bahmutov/cypress-examples/docs/recipes/match-assertion.md

 If the current subject is a jQuery element, the `match` assertion uses [jQuery .is](https://api.jquery.com/is/) method to check if the element matches the selector.
 If the current subject is text, the `match` assertion checks it against the given regular expression.

+Watch the video [Using Should Match Assertion Against Elements Or Text](https://youtu.be/FTjWAeCWpHQ) or continue reading.

 ## Match jQuery element selector

 <!-- fiddle Match jQuery element selector -->